claranet/terraform-signalfx-detectors/examples/stack/README.md

 for different use cases (business hour only vs h24 alert) and assign the right local for each module you call depending on the importance for you.

+# Tips

+- If something you want monitor is not available in the modules list, so you can ask it with issue or add it yourself with a Pull Request.
+  See [/CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+- You can easily import ALL existing modules (depending on your current git revision) by running `cd ../../ && make init-stack`.
+  It will update the [detectors.tf](detectors.tf) here with all modules pre-configured.
+- In this example we use the `smart-agent_system-common` module which monitor common operating systems metrics from the [signalfx agent](https://github.com/signalfx/signalfx-agent/) but it could exist other "specific" versions usable in addition to this.
+Their names will be the same but with a different suffix than `common` describing its purpose or difference (e.g. `smart-agent_system-windows`)